dansusman/Socket_Basics_Go/README.md

 simple cast from *tls.Conn to net.Conn made abstracting the code easy.

-I handle reading responses from the server with a bufio.NewReader, and, since we know a well-formed response will always end with '\n', I utilize the ReadLine() function.
+I handle reading responses from the server with a bufio.NewReader, and, since we know a well-formed response will always end with '\n', I utilize the ReadString('\n') function.
 Barring some weird bugs I introduced in my error handling, reading was somewhat straightforward to implement as well.

 Writing to the server was as simple as calling the Write() of net.Conn.
 Easy!